-The Gotrax GXL is one of the best value commuters scooter available, and if you are looking for a no-frills means of getting around, then it does the job nicely!
+The Gotrax GXL is one of the best value electric scooters for commuting on, and if you are looking for a no-frills means of getting around, then it does the job nicely!

 Its performance is on a par with the Xiaomi, so don’t expect to be climbing any steep hills as the motor will not be up to the job, but if you are just doing short journeys on town or city streets then it beats walking!
 The battery range is also less than the Xiaomi, and the lithium cells used in the battery pack are unbranded, which means the overall battery longevity will likely be slightly less.